carrot/burrow/README.md

 There are details of how to get PostgreSQL up and running in the [Getting Started](#getting-started) section of this README.

 Burrow uses [lib/pq](https://github.com/lib/pq) as a database driver, but you really don't have to know that as it's already been abstracted away in the `db/postgres` package.
-You will simply be interfacing with Golangs [database/sql](https://golang.org/pkg/database/sql/).
+You will simply be interfacing with Go's [database/sql](https://golang.org/pkg/database/sql/).

 ## Middleware